From Conflict to Coexistence: Rewriting the Game Between Humans and AGI

 Have you ever watched two people play chess?

-Not the friendly Sunday afternoon game between casual players, but the intense, high-stakes match between grandmasters.
-There’s something both beautiful and unsettling about it: this ritualized competition where each player tries to peer into the other’s mind, anticipating moves, setting traps, making sacrifices for strategic advantage.
-Both players follow the same rules, yet each strives to outthink, outplan, outmaneuver the other.
+Not the friendly Sunday afternoon game between Grandpa and little Timmy, but the intense, high-stakes match between grandmasters.
+There’s something both beautiful and unsettling about it: two minds silently battling it out, each trying to peer into the other, anticipating moves, setting traps, making sacrifices for strategic advantage.
+Both players follow the same rules, yet each strives to outthink, outplan, and outmaneuver the other.

 I find myself thinking about this image lately when considering the relationship between humans and artificial general intelligence (AGI).
-Not the impressive but fundamentally constrained LLMs and reasoning models[1] we have today, but the truly autonomous general agents we might create tomorrow: systems with capabilities matching or exceeding human cognitive abilities across virtually all domains.
-Many researchers frame this relationship as an inevitable strategic competition, a game with the highest possible stakes.
+Not the impressive but fundamentally constrained LLMs and reasoning models we have today, but the truly autonomous general agents we might create tomorrow with capabilities matching or exceeding human cognitive abilities across virtually all domains.
+Many researchers frame this relationship as an inevitable strategic conflict, a game with the highest possible stakes.

 Why Game Theory?